jieyangumn/jieyangumn.github.io/index.md

 ## News

 - **[Jun.
 2024]** Our paper on mitigating model uncertainty in fruit quality control using knowledge-guided machine learning has been published in *Postharvest Biology and Technology*.
 [Link](https://www.sciencedirect.com/science/article/pii/S0925521424002540)
+- **[Apr.
+2024]** I delivered a poster presentation at the ASABE North Central Section Meeting, showcasing research on nitrate concentration simulation in river segments.
 - **[Mar.
 2024]** Our paper on predicting streamflow and temperature within large-scale stream networks using a fairness-preserving graph neural network has been published in *AAAI-24*.
 [Link](https://ojs.aaai.org/index.php/AAAI/article/view/30212)
 - **[Jan.
 2024]** Our paper on large-scale winter wheat mapping based on agricultural harvester trajectory has been published in *Computers and Electronics in Agriculture*.
 [Link](https://www.sciencedirect.com/science/article/pii/S016816992300875X)